shirinyamani/transformer-network/README.md

 **So till now;**
 1. Each of these 10 components are associated with a particular meaning which can be viewed as a "topic"!
 If so, then each of these topics represents the characteristics of the word!
-2. If a given word is aligned with the *i*th component then we would expect the corresponding value of *i*th element to be positive becuase it aligned with the word!
+2. If a given word is **aligned** with the *i*th component then we would expect the corresponding value of *i*th element to be **positive** becuase it aligned with the word!
-3. If a given word is not aligned with the *i*th component then we would expect the corresponding value of *i* to be negative becuase it is not aligned with the word!
+3. If a given word is **not aligned** with the *i*th component then we would expect the corresponding value of *i* to be **negative** becuase it is not aligned with the word!

 **But wait...What?🤔**
-So just notinaly let's look at a word as an example to better understand the concept!
+Let's see how above statements means notionally;

 So here, I am assigning the "topics" or "themes" to that 10-dimensional vector which gonna be learnt thro our network!
 Look at the word "Paris" and the vector associated with it below;
 <img src="./img/paris.png">

 If you look at the word "politics" since politics have had a significant role in the history of Paris, so it aligns with the "paris" word.
 Consequently, the value of "politics" component/topic is positive!
 Conversely, if you look at the word "gender" it has nothing to do with paris so the the value of "geder" component/topic is negative!

-So the idea that I want ya to gather from this is that, what that word vector is doing, is represnting component by component(+ if aligned with the word and - if not aligned with the word) is providing the **underlying themantic of the word**!
+So the idea that I want ya to gather from this is that, what that word vector is doing, is represnting component by component(**+** if aligned with the word and **-** if not aligned with the word) is providing the **underlying themantic of the word**!
 So, what we gonna do next is to take this **underlying themantic of the word** to form a new natural language processing modeling!

 # 2. Inner Product